Questfall/docs/roadmap/roadmap2025.md

 <mark style="color:yellow;">Right after IFE</mark>

-The weekly issuance of [Questfall Token (QFT)](../assets/questfall-tokens-qft.md) will begin prior to the launch of the project to reward founders.&#x20;
+The creation of [Questfall Token (QFT)](../assets/questfall-tokens-qft.md) and its weekly issuance will start right after the Initial Funding Event.

-Initially, 5% of all QFT issued each week will go to the Team for project development and marketing, and the remaining 95% will go to the founders, who are considered to be the initial miners.
-The founders' percentage will drop to the final 10% when all other rewarding activities are launched.
+5% of all QFT issued each week will go to the Team for project development and marketing, and the remaining 95% will go to the holders of Founder NFTs, who are considered to be the initial miners.
+The founders' weekly share will drop in stages to the final 10% when all other [Rewarding Pools](../overview/quest-mining.md) are launched.

 * [ ] Questfall Token smart contract
 * [ ] Personal account web interface for founders